Sponsoring Research: Minnesota Innovation Partnerships (MN-IP)

 Minnesota Innovation Partnerships, or MN-IP, is a groundbreaking approach to transforming discoveries into innovative solutions by streamlining partnerships between businesses and the University.

 MN-IP improves access to University-developed technology while reducing the risk and cost associated with exclusively licensing intellectual property and sponsoring lab and clinical research.
+The MN-IP program has been regularly acknowledged in the industry as a leader in developing a streamlined contracting model that is flexible and provides options to suit each company's needs.

 Try & Buy